aroravansh/Face_recognition/README.md

 <figcaption text-align: "center"> Dealing with unknown face  </figcaption>
 <img src = "images/phase4.png" alt = "missing" />
   </fig1><br>

 THe unknown face has an "unknow" label  above the face and then two steps taken are:

-1. Image saved is passed to func upload_image in [face_recog.py](face_recog.py).
+1. Image saved is passed to func uploadimg() in [face_recog.py](face_recog.py).
-2. Uploaded image is sent as an MMS using func send_msg in [face_recog.py](face_recog.py).
+2. Uploaded image is sent as an MMS using func sendmsg() in [face_recog.py](face_recog.py).

-We can't send the image directly from our local machine, that's why we had to upload it on the cloud so that it could have an URL...
+Before running the python script, do:

+1. Enter your api key, cloud name and api key from the account created in [cloudinary](https://cloudinary.com/) in uploadimg().
+2. Enter your authorization id and authorization key from account in [twilio](https://www.twilio.com/).
+Also, add whatsapp number in sendmsg().

+Finally, run the final python script [face_recog.py](face_recog.py) to get the desired result!

-Thats it for this project....
+Thats it for this project

 Thank You